 .
 Even though they ruled Egypt, they were actually of Greek descent.
 Cleopatra grew up speaking, reading, and writing Greek.
 Unlike many of her relatives, however, Cleopatra also learned many other languages including Egyptian and Latin.

 Her Father Dies

 When Cleopatra was eighteen years old her father died.
-He left the throne to both her and her younger brother, Ptolemy VIII.
+He left the throne to both her and her younger brother, Ptolemy XIII.
 Cleopatra and her ten-year-old brother were married and were to rule Egypt as co-rulers.

 Because she was much older, Cleopatra quickly took control as the main ruler of Egypt.
 However, as her brother grew older he began to want more power.
 Eventually he forced Cleopatra from the palace and took over as Pharaoh.

 arrived in Egypt.
 Cleopatra snuck back into the palace hidden inside a rolled up carpet.
 She met with Caesar and convinced him to help her win back the throne.
 Caesar defeated Ptolemy's army at the Battle of the Nile and Ptolemy drowned in the Nile River while trying to escape.
 Cleopatra then took back power.
 She would first rule alongside another younger brother, Ptolemy XIV, and later, after Ptolemy XIV died, she ruled with her son Ptolemy Caesarion.